-My name is Stephen (or Steve in short-form).
-I was born, raised, and educated in Philadelphia, one of the oldest US cities, founded in 1682 by the Englishman William Penn (whose 37 foot high statue adorns the tower of Philadelphia City Hall).
+My name is Steve.
+I was born and educated in Philadelphia, one of the oldest US cities, founded in 1682 by the Englishman William Penn (whose 37 foot high statue adorns the tower of Philadelphia City Hall).
 I am a college history, humanities, and philosophy professor, and have provided numerous tours of Philadelphia's architecture and history over the past two decades.
-My tour audiences have included private individuals, small groups of university teachers and staff, college classes, history museum staffs, and members of Philadelphia-based cultural and religious organizations.
-Groups receiving tours from me include the Philadelphia History Museum (formerly, Atwater Kent Museum), Community College of Philadelphia (tours for teachers & staff), Independence National Historical Park (a tour for park staff on the Yellow Fever Epidemic at Philadelphia in 1793), Temple University (Center City Skyscrapers), and City Tavern.
+My tour audiences have included private individuals, small groups of university teachers and staff, college classes, and members of Philadelphia-based cultural and religious organizations.

-Outside of teaching (college history, humanities, and philosophy courses) and providing tours of my beloved Philadelphia, my hobbies are travel (especially to cities throughout Europe and North America); reading and collecting books on art, history, travel, and architecture; creating photography albums of my travels; watching history documentary films; and enjoying ethnic foods at restaurants in Philadelphia (I can recommend my favorites- just ask me) and throughout the areas of my travels- my favorite cuisines are Ethiopian/Eritrean, Vietnamese, Indian, Chinese, and Middle Eastern.
+Outside of teaching and providing tours of my beloved Philadelphia, my hobbies are travel; collecting books on art, history, travel, and architecture; creating photography albums of my travels; watching history documentary films; and enjoying ethnic cuisines at restaurants in Philadelphia- my favorites are Ethiopian/Eritrean, Vietnamese, Indian, Chinese, and Middle Eastern.
 Perhaps because of my travels, I find it invigorating to meet people from all around the world who wish to be introduced to the intricacies and nuances of Philadelphia, including its history, architecture, arts, foods, and professional sports teams.

 Philadelphians are rabid fans of their professional teams, including the Eagles (NFL), Phillies (MLB), Sixers (NBA), and Flyers (NHL).
 I can answer any questions you may have concerning sports in Philly (Philly is the nickname of our beloved city- almost everyone calls it that).

-Welcome to Philadelphia, popularly known as the City of Brotherly Love and Sisterly Affection.
+Welcome to Philadelphia, the City of Brotherly Love.
 I am certain you will have a great time when you book a tour with me!
 I await the details of your visit, and look forward to showing you around my hometown.

--I have university degrees in history and philosophy from two Philadelphia-area schools: West Chester University and Villanova University; my graduate studies concentrated on early Philadelphia history and culture
+-I have university degrees in history and philosophy from two Philadelphia-area schools: West Chester University and Villanova University; my graduate studies are concentrated in Philadelphia history and culture;

--taught a Saturday morning walking-tour course on "Center City Architecture" for Temple University (TUCC)
+-I have taught a walking-tour course entitled "Center City Architecture" for Temple University Center City (TUCC);

--have given numerous walking tours on Philadelphia history and architecture for many local museums, cultural organizations, and colleges, including the Philadelphia History Museum, the Independence National Historical Park staff, and the teachers and staff at CCP
+-I have given numerous walking tours on Philadelphia history and architecture for many local museums, cultural organizations, and colleges, including Philadelphia History Museum, the Independence National Historical Park, and City Tavern;

--taught a course entitled "Philadelphia in the Age of Enlightenment" (with weekly walking tours)
+-I have taught a course entitled "Philadelphia in the Age of Enlightenment" at the University of the Arts (UArts) in Philadelphia

--have given tours at the Edgar Allan Poe National Historic Site in Philly
+-I have given tours at the Edgar Allan Poe National Historic Site in Philadelphia.

 -My tours involve a good amount of walking.
 Please wear comfortable footwear.